-Element Explanation Serial No. Serial number of the SMU Location Location of the SMU acco rding to the Project Data window Version Version of the SMU Alarms Here, Yes/No indicates whether alarms are set.
-If Yes , you can check the type of alarm in the Alarms window ( SMU > Alarm ).
+Element Explanation Serial No. Serial number of the SMU Location Location of the SMU acco rding to the Project Data window Version Version of the SMU Alarms nether alarms are set.
+If Yes , you can check the s window (SMU > Alarm).
 Warning Yes/No indicates whether there are warnings here.
-If Yes, you can also check the type of warning in the Alarms window (SMU > Alarm).
-Connectivity One of the following connectivity conditions will be displayed here: Ready for connections A connection can now be established. preparing The Shadow Manager interface is being prepared.
+If Yes , you can also check the type of warning in the Alarms window (SMU > Alarm).
+Connectivity One of the following conne One of the following connectivity conditions will be displayed here: Ready for connections A connection can now be established. preparing The Shadow Manager interface is being prepared.
 Busy A connection already exists between a different SM4 installation and the SMU.
 SMU not available The SMU is currently starting up/ is switched off / cannot be accessed in the network/ faulty, or similar.
 SMU Status One of the following SMU conditions will be displayed here: Status cannot be determined, e.g., because SMU cannot be reached Operational The SMU is ready for operation, an existing shadow project is being processed preparing The SMU is started, e.g., after an update Stop The SMU shuts down, e.g., before an update X Close ■ Closes the window.